New landing architecture, streamlined merchandising, and ADA-compliant components reduce friction from discovery to checkout.

 • KPI Chips (short): ↓ Steps to product (–38%), ↑ PDP engagement (+24%), WCAG 2.2 AA patterns

-• Developed a refreshed visual identity system, including updated typography, color palette, iconography, and visual hierarchy, to align with a more modern and trustworthy brand image.
+• Defined a refreshed visual identity system, including typography, color palette, iconography, and visual hierarchy, to improve brand credibility and product clarity.

-• Designed new branded UI components that enhanced consistency across the site while reinforcing the organization’s values and mission.
+• Designed modular, branded UI components that reinforced consistency across the platform and supported scalable product development.

-• Reimagined page layouts, graphics, and marketing visuals to create a more polished, accessible, and product-focused design direction.
+• Reimagined page layouts, supporting graphics, and marketing visuals to deliver a more accessible, cohesive, and product-focused design direction.

-• Collected and audited existing content and assets, restructured product information, and created a more intuitive catalog navigation experience.
+• Audited and restructured legacy content and assets, reorganizing product information to create a more intuitive, user-centered catalog and navigation experience.

-• Researched and recommended payment processing vendors, ensuring secure, scalable transactions for institutional and B2B customers.
+• Evaluated and recommended secure, scalable payment processing solutions to support institutional and B2B purchasing requirements.

-• Redesigned and reorganized the product catalog to better align with user behavior, highlighting top-selling and in-demand inventory
+• Redesigned and reprioritized the product catalog to align with observed user behavior, surfacing high-demand and top-performing inventory.

 Team meeting sketching a new brand identity